Luke-Andersen-USC/portfolio_website/_site/projects/scarecrow.md

 </div>

 <div class = "textspace-no-margin my-8">
-<p>As a <span class = "highlight">AI Engineer</span> I am responsible for:</p>
+<p>As an <span class = "highlight">AI Engineer</span> I am responsible for:</p>
 <ul class = "list-disc ml-4">
-    <li>Working with the Squirrel AI Designer to implement squirrel's various behaviors (idle/invading/alarmed/scared...) using <a href = "https://rat-economy.com/" class = "highlight underline hover:text-red-800">Behavior Designer</a> to implement our enemy AI behavior trees</li>
+    <li>Working with our AI Designer to implement squirrel's various behaviors (idle/invading/alarmed/scared/etc...) using <a href = "https://shorturl.at/JAcK4" class = "highlight underline hover:text-red-800">Behavior Designer</a> to implement our enemy AI behavior trees</li>
     <li>Working with other engineers to ensure the smooth AI integration with the rest of the game  (ex.
-Squirrel perception of player through sight/hearing)</li>
+Squirrel perception of the player through sight/hearing)</li>
     <li>Investigating and fixing bugs in the game (version control errors, game crashes, etc...) </li>
 </ul>
 </div>